ruberVulpes/ProtestPi/README.md

 ## Future Work

 * Adjust `install.sh` to allow a User to update the SSID/Password on subsequent runs
-* SSL/Domain name for the Rocket.Chat instance
+* Add SSL/Domain name for the Rocket.Chat instance
-* Would like to test extending the Raspberry PI's WiFi via an external Access Point connected via Ethernet
+* I would like to test extending the Raspberry PI's WiFi via an external Access Point connected via Ethernet
-* Many User testing would be cool to see what real world performance would be like
+* Testing the project with many Users would be cool to see what real world performance would be like